xaaha/hulak/README.md

 go install github.com/xaaha/hulak@latest
 ```

+- You need to install `go` in your system
 - In order for any utility, installed with `go install`, to be available for use, you need the path from `go env GOPATH` to be in the shell’s PATH.

   • If it’s not, add the following to your shell's configuration file.